 - Michael Finke, Ph.D., CFP®; Wade D. Pfau, Ph.D., CFA; and David M. Blanchett, CFP®, CFA for their June 2013 Journal paper "The 4 Percent Rule Is Not Safe in a Low-Yield World."

 - David M. Blanchett, CFP®, CFA, for his May 2014 paper "Exploring the Retirement Consumption Puzzle."

 - Derek R. Lawson, CFP®; and Bradley T. Klontz, Psy.D., CFP®, for their July 2017 paper "Integrating Behavioral Finance, Financial Psychology, and Financial Therapy into the 6-Step Financial Planning Process."

 - David M. Blanchett, Ph.D., CFA, CFP®, for his September 2018 paper "The Impact of Retirement Age Uncertainty on Retirement Outcomes."

 The winning paper will be presented at the FPA Annual Conference, Oct.
 16-18 in Minneapolis.

 Submit Your Paper Today

-All submissions published in the Journal in 2017 will be considered for the Montgomery-Warschauer Award.
+All submissions published in the Journal in 2019 will be considered for the Montgomery-Warschauer Award.
 You’ll find writing and submission guidelines HERE.
-Submit your original financial planning research to Ana Trujillo.
-As the impact of the work of Wade Pfau, Michael Finke, and Tom Langdon, and David Blanchett demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.
+Submit your original financial planning research to Ana Limon.
+As the impact of the work of Wade Pfau, Michael Finke, David Blanchett, Sarah Asebedo and Martin Seay demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.